FARA: Future-aware Ranking Algorithm for Fairness Optimization: EXPERIMENTS

-\textbf{\textit{Baselines:}} \space In this paper, we compare the following methods, \begin{itemize}[leftmargin=*] \item \textbf{TopK}: Sort items according to $\reallywidehat{R}(d)$ \item \textbf{RandomK}: Randomly rank items. \item \textbf{FairCo}~\cite{morik2020controlling}: Fair ranking algorithm based on a proportional controller. $\alpha \in [0.0,1000.0]$ \item \textbf{MCFair}~\cite{yang2023marginal}: Fair ranking algorithm directly uses gradient as the ranking score. $\alpha \in [0.0,1000.0]$ \item \textbf{ILP}~\cite{biega2018equity}: Fair ranking algorithm based on Integer Linear Programming (ILP).$\alpha \in [0.0,1.0]$ \item \textbf{LP}~\cite{singh2018fairness}: Fair ranking algorithm based on Linear Programming (LP).$\alpha \in [0.0,1000.0]$ \item \textbf{MMF}~\cite{yang2021maximizing}.
-Similar to FairCo but focus on top ranks fairness. $\alpha \in [0.0,1.0]$ \item \textbf{PLFair}~\cite{oosterhuis2021computationally}.
-A fair ranking algorithm based on Placket-Luce optimization. $\alpha \in [0.0,1.0]$ \item \textbf{FARA-Horiz.} (ours): A variant of FARA.
-Compared to FARA, we switch line \ref{algoline:loop1} and line \ref{algoline:loop2} in Algorithm~\ref{algo:VerticalAlloc} to first iterate the sessions and then iterate the ranks.
-We refer to the iterations as the \textbf{horizontal allocation} paradigm. $\alpha \in [0.0,1.0]$ \item \textbf{FARA} (ours).
-The proposed fair ranking algorithm. $\alpha \in [0.0,1.0]$ \end{itemize} Among the above ranking algorithm, TopK and RandomK are unfair algorithms, while the others are fair algorithms.
+Among the above ranking algorithm, TopK and RandomK are unfair algorithms, while the others are fair algorithms.
 While all the fair ranking algorithms aim to maximize effectiveness and fairness, FARA and FARA-Horiz. differ from others by taking a joint optimization across multiple ranklists rather than a traditional greedy optimization approach.
 For fair ranking algorithms, there exists a tradeoff parameter $\alpha$, similar to $\alpha$ in Eq.~\ref{eq:FARAFormuPost}, to balance effectiveness and fairness.
 For fair algorithms, the greater $\alpha$ is, the more we care about fairness while potentially sacrificing more effectiveness.
 For example, when increasing $\alpha$ in Eq. \ref{eq:NDCGconst}, FARA can maximize fairness with less effectiveness constraint.
 For different fair algorithms, $\alpha$ lies in different ranges.
 For FairCo, MCFair, LP, $\alpha$ are originally within $[0.0,+\infty]$, and we adopt $\alpha\in [0.0,1000.0]$ which is enough according to our experiments.
 For ILP, MMF, PLFair, FARA-Horiz. and FARA, $\alpha\in [0.0,1.0]$.
 Although the vertical allocation in Algorithm~\ref{algo:VerticalAlloc} was inspired by \cite{yang2022effective}, \cite{yang2022effective} cannot be used as a baseline because \cite{yang2022effective} works with offline ranking services where all user queries are known in advance.
-However, in this paper, we consider the online services depicted in Figure~\ref{fig:workflow}.
+However, in this paper, we consider the online services depicted in Algorithm~\ref{algo:FARA}.